 Bahrain stages the first of its two races on November 29, which will start at twilight on the standard Grand Prix circuit.

-Newly-crowned champion Lewis Hamilton is the odds-on favourite to win the race, but there will be plenty of live betting opportunities during the event for punters searching for better value.
+Newly-crowned champion Lewis Hamilton is the odds-on favourite to win the race.

 Read on as we look the main talking points ahead of the race and make an early assessment of the upcoming 2021 season.

 Lewis Hamilton is yet to agree on a new deal with Mercedes, but the situation is likely to be resolved over the coming weeks.

 The British star kept Mercedes waiting over contract talks while he concentrated on a securing a record-equalling seventh world title.